chenhaiteng/chenhaiteng.github.io/_posts/2021-07-20-go-through-swift-result -builders.markdown

 ### Go through result-building methods by creating custom result builder

 In this section, a result builder type called GradientBuilder will be created step by step and shows how result-building methods work.

-A result builder to generate gradient is required to have basic abilities below:
+Also, You can get the source of GradientBuilder [here](https://github.com/chenhaiteng/GradientBuilder).

+Let's think about what features are required for a result builder to generate gradient:
 1. Developer can put series of colors into it.
 2. The product should be a gradient object -- such as LinearGradient or AngularGradient in SwiftUI.